taocpp/json/doc/File-Formats.md

 * Decoding a number that does not fit into `std::int64_t`, `std::uint64_t` or `double` is an error.
 * When encoding, binary data must be [transformed](Events-Interface.md#included-transformers) to something compatible with JSON.
-* When encoding, date-time values must be [transformed](Events-Interface.md#included-transformers) to something compatible with JSON.
 * When encoding, non-finite floating-point values must be [transformed](Events-Interface.md#included-transformers) to something compatible with JSON.

 ## JAXN